Mellnik/hash-plugin/README.md

 Hash Plugin for SA-MP
 =====================

-Please visit the SA-MP forums for the documentation.
+Full documentation as well as installation & compiling notes can be found on the SA-MP forums.